Rohansalwi/Election-Analysis/README.md

 #### Save the winning candidate's name to the text file
     txt_file.write(winning_candidate_summary)

+## **4. Project Challenges**

+In order for this code to run without error, we need this code or the PyPoll_Challenge.py file to be stored in "**Election_Analysis**" folder which should contain two folders viz: "**Resources**" to store the election_results.csv file and "**analysis**" to store the election_analysis.txt file.

-## **1. Project Summary**
+## **5. Project Summary**
 The code written for this project can be used by anyone with a similar data source file with the same content format file name.
-The file path should be changed accordingly in line 53 and 55 for it to run correctly.
+The code can be refactored to include more demographic details like zip codes, states and even dates.